 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the headteacher.
-If an allegation is made about the headteacher you should pass this information to the chair of the governing committee.
-Alternatively, you can contact the local authority designated officer at LADO@northumberland.gov.uk or by telephone on 01670 623979.
+If an allegation is made about the headteacher you should pass this information to the chair of the governing board.
+Alternatively, you can contact the local authority designated officer.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk.